Updated on

 Step 3: Create a new application

-Once logged in, click on the “Apps” tab by the top left corner and select any of the top three options.
-Softr also offers various recommended templates, but for this guide, I’ll be starting from scratch to have full control over the design and functionality.
+Once logged in, click on the “Apps” tab by the top left corner.
+The fastest path is to describe the SQL GUI you want and let the AI Co-Builder generate it for you, but Softr also offers ready-made templates and a blank canvas.
+For this guide, I’ll be starting from scratch to have full control over the design and functionality.

 I. Click on “Start from scratch” and a pop-up window will appear, allowing you to select the number of pages you want to build your app with.
 You can delete any irrelevant page later in your Softr Studio or add more pages as you go on.